Particular/docs.particular.net/nservicebus/upgrades/5to6/moving-away-from-ibus.md

 ## Dependency Injection

-In previous versions of NServiceBus the `IBus` interface was automatically registered in the IOC container.
+In previous versions the `IBus` interface was automatically registered in the IOC container.
 In Version 6, the new context-aware interfaces, for example, `IEndpointInstance`, `IMessageSession` and `IMessageHandlerContext`, etc., will not be automatically registered in the [Container](/nservicebus/containers/).

-In NServiceBus Versions 5 and below, when a custom component was registered in the container, the custom component had access to the `IBus` instance via dependency injection.
+In Versions 5 and below, when a custom component was registered in the container, the custom component had access to the `IBus` instance via dependency injection.

 WARNING: When upgrading such custom components to Version 6, it is **not safe** to simply replace all instances of `IBus` with `IMessageSession`.
 It depends on the usage of the `IBus` inside the custom component.